ThanGerlek/softwaredesign/tweeter/milestone-3/milestone-3.md

 ## Passoff Rubric

-- [20 points] There are 14 features in you application that should each now call the back-end.
+- [20 points] There are 14 features in your application that should each now call the back-end.
     - 10 points for having correct functionality with dummy data
     - 10 points for each feature connecting to the back end
 - [20 points] You should have the correct layering in your networking and back-end architecture.